varniethan/python_notes/README.md

 # python_examples

-A set of useful python examples.
+Some useful examples of OOP